By Roxanne Achong-Coan, OD, FAAO, FIAOMC, FSLS

 Enable Greater Access to Specialized Services, Build a Stronger Cash Flow

 Most importantly, patient financing via the CareCredit credit card allows many of our families to access myopia management services that might otherwise be beyond reach.

 From a practice profitability standpoint, having a way to expand access to specialized services helps to strengthen our cash flow.

 CareCredit has made a positive impact on our practice’s ability to maintain an optimal cash flow because the patient’s payments are credited to our accounts within a few days.

 My cash flow is good, but there is always room for improvement.
 My cash flow would not be as good as it is if patients did not have an option to finance.
-The ability to finance makes it more likely that the patient buys multiple pairs of glasses, an annual supply of contact lenses, or pays for specialty services.
-Being able to make these payments over time often makes the difference between a patient being able to receive the services and having to forgo the treatment plan.
-By extension, it makes the difference between a practice with a strong cash flow and one that flounders during a crisis.
+The ability to finance makes it more likely that the patient buys multiple pairs of glasses, an annual supply of contact lenses, or pays for specialty services–like myopia management.
+Being able to make these payments over time often makes the difference between a patient being able to receive the services and having to forgoing a treatment plan like myopia control that can yield benefits over a lifetime.